 How do people react to involuntary musical imagery?

 People who consider music as an important aspect of life have more and longer earworm episodes.
 Diary studies show the cognitive resources they require exceeds the best estimate of our auditory memory’s holding capacity.

-According to the study, people try to actively suppress earworms and these attempts often fail.
-One mechanism they propose is the Ironic process theory which says that there are 2 levels to manage mental events – one is a constant unconscious monitoring process and the other is a conscious operation process.
-The first process brings occurrences into awareness and the second process manipulates the manifestation of the process – deliberate attempts to suppress a thought make it more likely to surface.
-So the earworm doesn’t just occupy the auditory working memory like it’s a song saved on a computer disk, it is actively sustained through the ironic process demanding more and more resources.
+According to the study, when people try to stop the earworm, they end up thinking more about it.
+It’s like if someone tells you “don’t imagine a blue apple,” you end up imagining a blue apple.
+One explanation for this is the Ironic process theory which says that there are 2 levels to manage mental events – one is a constant unconscious monitoring process (noticing an earworm) and the other is a conscious operation process (attempts to stop it).
+The first process brings the melody into awareness and the second process tries to exert control on it which makes the melody more pronounced.
 Research shows that the monitoring process continues to monitor even when we try to distract ourselves from the thought and this makes the original thought more accessible & salient.
-This conflict impedes our ability to suppress an earworm.
+So deliberate attempts to suppress a melody/thought makes it more likely to surface and stick around.
+The earworm doesn’t just occupy the auditory working memory like it’s a song saved on a computer disk, it is actively sustained through the ironic process where the act of suppressing keeps fuelling it.
 In short, thinking about stopping an earworm ironically sustains & maintains it.